Choosing your weapon

 Swiss army film making

-So from filming, through to editing, sharing and consuming, smartphones can handle every part of the film making process and all for little to no more money than the cost of the phone itself- which is something that many people already have.
+So from filming, through to editing, sharing and consuming, smartphones can handle every part of the film making process and all for little to no more money than the cost of the phone itself- which is something that most people already have.
 They may not be ideally suited to all parts of the process, but they manage and you can always augment them with extra equipment if you have the funds.

-In the future they may even excel, as technological advances will make them more viable for conventional film making.
-So while it might be a niche thing for now, as the cameras get better and more people embrace the potential there could be a not too distant future where smartphone films are regularly playing in a cinema near you, in the same way DSLRs are replacing larger, dedicated, cameras all over the place.
+Soon smartphones may even excel.
+As the cameras get better and more people embrace the potential there could be a not too distant future where smartphone films are regularly playing in a cinema near you, in the same way DSLRs are replacing larger, dedicated, cameras all over the place.